Appalachian Trail: Lodging and camping

 Shelters are generally maintained by local volunteers.
 Almost all shelters have one or more pre-hung food hangers (generally consisting of a short nylon cord with an upside-down tuna can suspended halfway down its length) where hikers can hang their food bags to keep them out of the reach of rodents.
-In hiker lingo, these are sometimes called "mouse trapezes."
+In hiker lingo, these are sometimes called "mouse trapezes".

 Most shelters also contain "unofficial registries", which are known as shelter logs.
 These logs usually come in the form spiral-bound notebooks that are kept in containers in shelters all along the trail, and signing in them is not required.
 These logs give hikers a way to leave day-to-day messages while they are on the trail to document where they have been, where they are going, and who/what they have seen.
 The logs provide a space for informal writing and can also be used to keep track of people on the trail.
 Most of all, they provide a system of communication for a network of hikers along the trail.

-Shelter logs can provide proof of who summits certain mountains and can warn about dangerous animals or unfriendly people in the area.
+Shelter logs—entries written in log books at certain shelters—can provide proof of who summits certain mountains and can warn about dangerous animals or unfriendly people in the area.
 Hikers may cite when a certain water source is dried up, providing crucial information to other hikers.

 In addition to official shelters, many people offer their homes, places of business, or inns to accommodate AT hikers.
 One example is the Little Lyford Pond camps maintained by the Appalachian Mountain Club.
 Inns are more common in sections of the trail that coincide with national parks, most notably Virginia's Shenandoah National Park.

 Trail communities

 The trail crosses many roads, providing opportunity for hikers to hitchhike into town for food and other supplies.
-The Appalachian Trail Conservancy lists over 40 communities that have qualified as part of the organization's "A.T.
+The Appalachian Trail Conservancy lists over 50 communities that have qualified as part of the organization's "A.T.
 Community" program, having become recognized for providing food, supplies and accommodations for passers-through.
-In the areas of the trail closer to trail towns, many hikers have experienced what is sometimes called "trail magic," or assistance from strangers through kind actions, gifts, and other forms of encouragement.
+In the areas of the trail closer to trail towns, many hikers have experienced what is sometimes called "trail magic", or assistance from strangers through kind actions, gifts, and other forms of encouragement.
 Trail magic is sometimes done anonymously.
 In other instances, persons have provided food and cooked for hikers at a campsite.

 Hikers also create their own community while on the trail.
 Many hikers create long lasting friendships while on the trail.
 Conversations are easily started because of the common interest of hiking.
-There are even cases where hikers will reunite for a few days, after they've completed the trail.